||1050 - 771 BC

 4) There is no truth in Stalin and Truman racing against each other as suggested by Tsuyoshi Hasegawa.
 While Truman was blindfolded as to the making of the Atomic Bomb, the Russians had been receiving ships of the uranium ore throughout the war, which was to make sure that the United States was not to become the nuclear monopoly.
 Stalin's American proxies already had Truman agree to the terms reached by Roosevelt at Yalta.
 The United States had utterly no preparation for racing its army to Japan or Korea.
 "It was after the U.S. dropped two bombs onto Japan, on Aug 6th & 9th, respectively, that Rusk & Bonesteel, drew up the 38th Parallel on the map as an artificial division line separating the U.S. sphere of influence from the U.S.S.R.

 Japan was in self-denial over the prospect of the Russian entry into war.
 Intelligence already poured into Japan as to the Russian complicity at Yalta.
-Back on June 9th, 1945, Truman officially told TV Soong (Song Ziwen) that he was to honor the late President's signature on the Yalta Agreement and requested that China dispatch a delegation to Moscow for stamping a Sino-Russian friendship agreement no later than July 1st.
+Back on June 9th, 1945, Truman officially told TV Soong (Soong Ziwen) that he was to honor the late President's signature on the Yalta Agreement and requested that China dispatch a delegation to Moscow for stamping a Sino-Russian friendship agreement no later than July 1st.
 The Chinese were busy repairing the damages.
 Japan knew about it.
 Japan sent secret negotiators to Chiang Kai-shek multiple times in July-August of 1945 for the peace talks.
-Looking in hind sight, China, separately, should have struck a partial peace with Japan to ward off the Soviet Russians.
+Looking in hind sight, China, separately, should have struck a partial peace with Japan to ward off the Soviets.

-(When the Soviet Red Army invaded Manchuria, Japan, who had issued orders to its armies to surrender across the battlefields of China and Southeast Asia, had to make a special order to the Kwangtung Army to resist the Soviet Red Army in Jehol, Manchuria, and the Sakkalin for about 20 days for sake of stopping the Soviets from landing in Hokkaido.)
+(When the Soviet Red Army invaded Manchuria, Japan, who had issued orders to its armies to surrender across the battlefields of China and Southeast Asia, had to make a special order to the Kwantung Army to resist the Soviet Red Army in Jehol, Manchuria, and the Sakkalin for about 20 days for sake of stopping the Soviets from landing in Hokkaido.)

 6) Though, the Japanese emperor played a trick in surrender.
 He signed a "truce" order to his army and listing Britain, American and China and etc, but when he made the announcement on radio, he changed China to Chungking [Chongqing] the Chinese interim capital.
 We know Japanese have a problem with saving face.
 But the truth is known no matter how the professor wanted to discount the atomic bombs and gave weight to the Russian entry into the war.
-Professor Tsuyoshi Hasegawa, who skipped the name of China in his book title and ignored the death toll of 1 million Japanese on mainland China, should spend more time researching into the fate of more than half of the 500-600,000 Kwantung Army that had perished in Russian Siberia.
+Professor Tsuyoshi Hasegawa, who skipped the name of China in his book title and ignored the death toll of 1 million Japanese on mainland China, should spend more time researching into the fate of half of the 500-600,000 Kwantung Army that had perished in Russian Siberia.

-Stalin and the Soviet Russians were behind each step of Mao in making sure that no peace could have a chance from the day of the Japan's surrender.
+Stalin and the Soviets were behind each step of Mao in making sure that no peace could have a chance from the day of the Japan's surrender.
 Cumulatively, the Soviet Russians acknowledged in the 1970s that they had given the Chinese communists 700,000 guns, with North Korea's arsenals open for free pickup throughout the Chinese civil wars.
 (On the 1947 anniversary date of the Russian Revolution, the Soviet Russians already disclosed that they had given the Chinese communists massive military aid - which the Americans refused to acknowledge.)
 At about the same time the Republican Party forced through the China Aid Act in 1948, Stalin officially stamped a loan for the Chinese communists of an equivalent amount allocated by the China Aid Act, with no strings attached.

 Stalin understood that the generations of brave Chinese during first part of the 20th century were the flower that China ever had in the whole history of 5000 years, a force that must be destroyed so that the Soviet Russian scheme at world domination could succeed.